agentrickard/domain/domain_alias/README.txt

 To create a new alias, go to the Domain List at Admin > Build > Domains > Domain List.
 You should see an "Aliases" column in your domain list.

 Click on the 'add alias' link.
-You will be presented with a form devided into two parts.
+You will be presented with a form divided into two parts.
 The top section, 'Registered aliases for *' will be empty initially.

 Under 'Add new aliases,' you may add up to five (5) aliases at a time.
 (If you need to add more, enter the first five and save the form.)

-Check the 'redirect' box only if you wish to redirect requests made to the alias to go to the regsitered domain for that alias.
+Check the 'redirect' box only if you wish to redirect requests made to the alias to go to the registered domain for that alias.

 Enter the pattern(s) that you wish to match and click 'Save aliases.'